-The dangers facing Chinese white dolphin from marine traffic off south and west Lantau and around Sokos were examined by a WWF-Hong Kong underwater sound study conducted between April 2018 and June 2019.
+The dangers facing Chinese white dolphin from marine traffic off south and west Lantau and around Sokos were examined by WWF-Hong Kong’s on-going underwater sound study conducted since April 2018.
 A total of nine underwater sound recorders collected Chinese white dolphin whistles, dolphin and finless porpoise echolocation clicks and feeding buzzes, as well as vessel noise within the study area.

 A hydrophone is an underwater microphone connected to a waterproof, rechargeable and portable recorder that can record for two minutes every 10 minutes, for up to 1.5 months.
 The hydrophones we use are specifically designed to cover a wide frequency range – from the very high frequency clicks of finless porpoise to the very low frequency sound of fish chorus and cargo noise.

 How to deploy a hydrophone unit in the sea?